proplot-dev/proplot/README.rst

 generating useful visualizations *quickly*, and they require your data to be stored in special objects (``pandas.DataFrame`` and ``xarray.DataArray``) to be effective.
 ProPlot includes this automation as an option and gives you nice-looking plots out of the box -- but critically, it also permits the user to build
 *highly customized plots and complex grids of subplots*, and allows users to work painlessly with geographic data.
 While existing projects exist as separate toolsets on top of matplotlib, ProPlot is built right into the matplotlib API, thanks to special subclasses of the native matplotlib ``Figure`` and ``Axes`` classes.
-This gives user a gentle learning curve, but also permits a number of powerful features well beyond the scope of seaborn.

 In summary, this project is intended to unify the convenience of seaborn, pandas, and xarray plotting with the power and customizability of the underlying matplotlib API.